noble-assets/orbiter/docs/controllers.md

 - **Forwarding attributes**: Specific information associated with the protocol used to complete the forwarding step.

-All controllers are orchestrated by the Orbiter component called [`Forwarder`](https://github.com/noble-assets/orbiter/blob/main/keeper/component/forwarder/forwarder.go#L42-L55).
+All controllers are orchestrated by the [`Forwarder`](https://github.com/noble-assets/orbiter/blob/main/keeper/component/forwarder/forwarder.go#L42-L55).

 ## Forwarding